shubhambaid/Deepstream-SnotBot/README.md

 Whales are majestic, so do their snot.
 There is a lot of microbials in the snot droplets.
 The microbial data consists of plethora of information (e.g. Algal Bloom, Whale's Health, Plankton Reserviour e.t.c).
 To make the collection of snot easier, SnotBot stealthily flies over the whale and collects the snot.

+In this project, I am demonstrating how AI can help in identifying whales and collecting snot.
+The model used here is accelerated with TRT and running with NVIDIA Deepstream to give the best performance without compromising on accuracy much.

 ## The SnotBot consists of two modules
 ### Xavier NX and Tello